-In NEDO's final report that was published in 2019, the group concluded that LENR under metal-hydrogen systems showed heat outputs that were about 10,000 greater than expected from chemical energy.
+In NEDO's final report that was published in 2019, the group concluded that SSF under metal-hydrogen systems showed heat outputs that were about four orders of magnitude greater than expected from chemical energy per atom of hydrogen reacted.
 The results of the consortium were published in the International Journal of Hydrogen Energy.